 Take your finely chopped fruits and place them into your blender.
-Soft fruits will be easy to blend, but if you use hard fruits like apples, you can pout in some water to ease the process.
+Soft fruits will be easy to blend, but you can pout in some water to ease the process if you use hard fruits like apples.

 Blend Your fruits:

 Choose the appropriate setting from your blender that will give you the consistency you want.
 After that, put your blender on and start blending.
 Once you acquire the consistency you wish for, turn off the blender, and taste your juice.
-If the taste is excellent, you are lucky, but if you have failed, you can add some sugar to improve the taste.
+If the taste is excellent, you are lucky, but you can add some sugar to improve the taste if you have failed.